-Top Freshman Female Scholar Athlete - This award goes to the freshman female athlete who has the highest cumulative GPA through December of the academic year.
+Top First-Year Female Scholar Athlete - This award goes to the first-year female athlete who has the highest cumulative GPA through December of the academic year.

-Top Freshman Male Scholar Athlete - This award goes to the freshman male athlete who has the highest cumulative GPA through December of the academic year.
+Top First-Year Male Scholar Athlete - This award goes to the first-year male athlete who has the highest cumulative GPA through December of the academic year.

 Top Female Scholar Athlete - This award goes to the sophomore, junior or senior female athlete who has completed two seasons of competition with the highest cumulative GPA through December of the academic year.
 Top Male Scholar Athlete - This award goes to the sophomore, junior or senior male athlete who has completed two seasons of competition with the highest cumulative GPA through December of the academic year.

-Office of the President & Dean of the College
+Office of the President and Dean of the College